 26 After the 62 weeks the Anointed One will be cut off, and will have nothing.
 Then the people of the prince who is to come will destroy the city and the sanctuary.
 Its end will come by flood, and war will be to the end.
 Desolations are determined.

 27 He will make a firm covenant with many for one week.
 In the middle of the week he will cause the sacrifice and the offering to cease.
 On the wing of abominations will come one who makes desolate, and to the full end, which is determined, wrath will be poured out on the desolate.”

 Beware of Antichrists

-18 Little children, these are the end times, and as you heard that the Antichrist is coming, even now many antichrists have arisen.
-By this we know, that it is the final hour.
-19 They went out from us, but they did not belong to us, for if they had belonged to us, they would have continued with us.
-But they left, that they might be revealed that none of them belong to us.
+18 Little children, these are the end times, and as you heard that the Antichrist is coming, even now many antichrists have arisen, by which we know that it is the final hour.
+19 They went out from us, but they did not belong to us; for if they had belonged to us, they would have continued with us.
+But they left so that it might be revealed that none of them belong to us.

 20 You have an anointing from the Holy One, and all of you have knowledge.
 21 I have not written to you because you do not know the truth, but because you do know it, and because no lie comes from the truth.
 22 Who is the liar but he who denies that Jesus is the Christ?
 This is the Antichrist, he who denies the Father and the Son.
 23 Whoever denies the Son does not have the Father.
 He who confesses the Son has the Father also.